You and your spouse worked hard throughout all the years of your marriage.

-"New Jersey, Illinois, Pennsylvania, New York, Michigan, and 36 other states are equitable distribution states, so whatever the parties deem to be fair and equitable is how their marital property and liabilities will be divided.
+"New Jersey is an equitable distribution state, and so is Illinois, Pennsylvania, New York, Michigan, and 36 other states.
+So whatever the parties deem to be fair and equitable is how their marital property and liabilities will be divided.

 And there’s a lot more to this topic than splitting everything down the middle.

-This is a complex financial matter and in order to get a settlement agreement that's fair to both spouses, it’s critical to work with an experienced divorce mediator with a financial acumen like me."
+This is a complex financial matter and in order to get a settlement agreement that's fair to each spouse, it’s critical to work with an experienced divorce mediator with a financial acumen like me."